RozninPotrick/Rose-Project/README.md

 ## TestRunner Class

 In the TestRunner Class, You run the test and Generate report.
+To run the test need to add CucumberOptions (Plugins,features,glue and tags) in this class.

 ## Generate the Report